MinorDelay/Programmeerproject/PROCESS.md

 - Gave the introductory presentation of my github and my proposal.
 Went fine, got a tip to incorporate the oceanflows, so I can visualize how plastic ends up at the places it does.
 I think it's a good idea, but doesn't really suit my data and the way I've thought about implementing it all.
+- Wrote a function that loads in the csv files, containing my data, which then transforms my data to a usable format (json).
+Still thinking about of I want to keep it this way or if I want to store my data in a actual JSON-file.
+On monday I'll ask a TA about this.
+- This means that come monday I'll be able to start coding.
+I'll begin by making the map, then the bar chart, then the pie chart.
+Hopefully I can do the first two on monday, because making these are things I've already done before.

+## Monday 11-6-18 / Day 4